SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.06.md

 In the generation component, evaluating the speech intelligence of spoken dialogue systems primarily focuses on controllability, i.e., the ability of the dialogue model to respond in a user-specified style and timbre in the zero-shot scenarios.
 There are various dimensions to assess style, such as pitch, speech rate, energy, emotion, and accent, among others.
 ACC-metrics can be used to evaluate whether the spoken dialogue model can generate speech in the desired style.
-Additionally, the evaluation of voice cloning capabilities within the model can borrow metrics from the zero-shot TTS domain~\cite{[VALL-E [209]](../../Models/SpeechLM/2023.01.05_VALL-E.md); shen2023naturalspeech,ji2024mobilespeech,wang2024ham} 189 91 210, using speaker similarity indices~\cite{chen2022wavlm}.
-27
+Additionally, the evaluation of voice cloning capabilities within the model can borrow metrics from the zero-shot TTS domain~\cite{[VALL-E [209]](../../Models/SpeechLM/2023.01.05_VALL-E.md); shen2023naturalspeech,ji2024mobilespeech,wang2024ham} 189 91 210, using speaker similarity indices ([WavLM [27]](../../Models/SpeechRepresentation/2021.10.26_WavLM.md))
 Currently, there are few models that explore the generation of speech intelligence in spoken dialogue systems, and this area warrants further refinement and exploration in future work.

 #### Audio Understanding and Generation: 音频理解与生成